Soul-warming baked potato soup with crispy bacon that is easy to prepare when you don’t have the time (or energy) to cook

 - In a large pot, sauté bacon until crisp.
 Remove the bacon and place on a plate lined with a paper towel; pat off as much grease as you can.
-Crumble the bacon.
+When cool enough to handle, crumble bacon.
 Leave the bacon drippings in the pot.

 - Sauté the onion in the drippings for a few minutes then sauté the garlic for another minute.
 Add flour, chives, salt, and pepper; mix well.